Yuhala/pmem-yuhala/README.md

 # pmem-yuhala

-This repository contains two folders with programs based on .[PMDK]( https://github.com/pmem/pmdk).
+This repository contains two folders with programs based on [PMDK]( https://github.com/pmem/pmdk).
 The programs use the libpmemobj library to implement fault resilient algorithms.
 This readme is a quick guide on how to easily test the programs.

 ### Prerequisites
-In order to follow this tutorial with minimal hiccups, clone the .[PMDK]( https://github.com/pmem/pmdk) from github; This will facilitate the build process of the programs as it contains all the libraries we used.
+In order to follow this tutorial with minimal hiccups, clone the [PMDK]( https://github.com/pmem/pmdk) from github; This will facilitate the build process of the programs as it contains all the libraries we used.
 Use the following command to clone the PMDK to your local environment

 ```